How to Hide Wood Grain When Painting

 But if you use a shellac primer after the spackling, it won’t react with the spackling and make it sink in.
 This will make the wood grain less visible.

-Brush or Roll the First Coat of Paint
+Brush or Roll Paint to Cover Wood Grain

 When it’s time to paint, it’s best to brush or roll the paint or primer on instead of spraying.
-Check out the best paint brushes for painting furniture and the best rollers for painting furniture here.
+Check out the best paint brushes for painting furniture and the best rollers for painting furniture you can use here.

 Watch the process of filling in wood grain here: